AbhijitMotekar99/fyle.github.io/README.md

 # 🌐 Flye Digital Marketing Agency

 Welcome to the Flye Digital Marketing Agency website repository!
-This project showcases a modern, responsive website for a digital marketing agency, including various sections like Home, Services, Why We Are Best, Our Projects, Company Growth, Client Feedback, and a contact form popup.
+This project showcases a modern website for a digital marketing agency, including various sections like Home, Services, Why We Are Best, Our Projects, Company Growth, Client Feedback, and a contact form popup.

 ## 🚀 Technologies Used